Sexually Transmitted Infections (STIs)

 There isn’t a cure for herpes yet, but there is a daily medication that can greatly reduce the risk of spreading it if you take it every day.
 You can also reduce the risk of spreading herpes if you avoid vaginal, anal, or oral sex when you have symptoms.
 If you’re cautious, there isn’t any reason why your sex life should stop in its tracks!

-Unprotected vaginal, anal, and oral sex, as well as skin-to-skin contact during sex, can transmit HPV.
+Unprotected vaginal, anal, and oral sex, as well as skin-to-skin contact during sex, can transmit human papillomavirus (HPV).
 Symptoms can vary depending on the strain of HPV one has, and sometimes a person can be asymptomatic.
 Some strains cause cervical, anal, and penile cancers, as well as cancers on the back of the throat.
 Others cause genital warts, which look like a small bump or group of bumps in the genital area.
 They can be small or large, raised or flat, or shaped like a cauliflower.

 There is no test to determine if someone has HPV, regardless of gender, although a medical provider can diagnose genital warts after looking at them.
 Women or those assigned female at birth can get diagnosed after receiving an irregular pap smear.
 Pap smears are recommended starting at age 21; if you test negative, your provider may ask you to get tested again in three years.